How to Play Bridges

 Controls

-- Click/tap between two islands to cycle bridges: none → single → double → none.
+- Click/tap the space between two islands to cycle bridges: none → single → double → none.

 - Right-click (or long-press on mobile) to remove a bridge directly.